Thursday's Columns

 “Legend has it,” Ghamari wrote, “that in 1972, when Chinese Premier Zhou Enlai was asked about the impact of the French Revolution, he replied that ‘it’s too soon to say.’”

 I put the book down to ponder the French Revolution… Lafayette’s allies storming the Bastille in the name of Liberty, Equality, Fraternity.
 Such beautiful words, beautiful ideas, so beautiful.
-The 19th century French writer Stendahl wrote that beauty is the promise of happiness.
+The 19th century French writer Stendahl wrote that beauty was the promise of happiness.

 When I was an over-the-road trucker, people would ask me what I thought was the most beautiful place, or thing I’d seen during my travels to everywhere on the highways of American road lore.